|Marisa Brooks, Center Director

 |Jennifer Duncan, Student Services Coordinator

 Jennifer Duncan has been the Student Services Coordinator at INTERLINK for four years.
 She believes that the best part about her job is meeting all of the students and learning about their cultures.
 Jennifer was raised in a multi-cultural home with a mother who was an ESL teacher.
 She came to Terre Haute, IN in 1998 to study Psychology at Indiana State University.
 She is very happy to share her experiences at ISU with new and prospective students.
 Jennifer’s job at INTERLINK gives her the opportunity to help students in a variety of ways.
-In her free time she enjoys photography and spending time with family and friends.

 |Linda Lambert, Instructor